DedAnton/NextGenMapper/README.md

 # Status
 At the moment, all the main functionality has been added.
 But the work isn't over yet.

-All tasks and their progress can be viewed on the [project board](https://github.com/users/DedAnton/projects/3)
+All tasks can be viewed on the [project board](https://github.com/users/DedAnton/projects/3)